 Opening Reception: July 20, 2 – 4 pm

-Proudly sponsored by Coldwell Banker Timberland Properties, Boiceville Wines and Spirits, and Bread Alone.
+Proudly sponsored by Coldwell Banker Timberland Properties, Boiceville Wines and Spirits, Bread Alone, and The Door Jamb.

 Please be assured that we have taken precautions to ensure the safety of visitors and staff during these times.
 If you don’t feel comfortable coming to the opening of the show, please come see the exhibition any time when the Olive Free Library is open to the public.

 -everybody has to wear a mask when coming into the Gallery space or any other area in the Library

 -hand sanitizer will be available in the Community Gallery